Top 50 Best '80s Movie Characters

 Sarah Connor (The Terminator)

-Sarah Connor may not be the titular character in James Cameron’s The Terminator, but she certainly is the most important female character in the cult film and, in fact, in the entire series.
+Sarah Connor may not be the title character in James Cameron's The Terminator, but she stands out as the most significant female figure in the film—and arguably, in the entire franchise.

 Dr Emmett Brown (Back To The Future)